-I am a professor of cognitive and clinical neuroscience with a focus on visual neuroscience.
-To understand how signals from the retina map into higher-order appearance mechanisms I use behavioural methods, electrophysiology and functional brain imaging.
+I am a professor of visual neuroscience and I try to understand how signals from the retina map into higher-order appearance mechanisms, using behavioural methods, electrophysiology and functional brain imaging.

 Understanding the computations the visual brain performs allows us to develop appearance models mimicking the human visual system which are useful in industrial, technological and medical applications.

-- Senior Research Fellowship at NASA Ames, CA. (Competitive Fellowship, National Research Council, USA 2001)
+- Senior NRC Fellow at NASA Ames, CA. (National Research Council, USA, 2001)